-- Minoan double axe mark (Lowe Fri, 2011)
+Minoan double axe mark (Lowe Fri, 2011)

-- ©

-- 🙂

-E39 Actor

-Subclass of: E77 Persistent Item

-Superclass of: E21 Person

-E74 Group

-This class comprises people, either individually or in groups, who have the potential to perform intentional actions of kinds for which someone may be held responsible.

-- London and Continental Railways (E40)

-- the Governor of the Bank of England in 1975 (E21)

-- Sir Ian McKellan (E21) (Gibson, 1986)

-P74 has current or former residence (is current or former residence of): E53 Place

-P75 possesses (is possessed by): E30 Right

-P76 has contact point (provides access to): E41 Appellation

-Subclass of: E90 Symbolic Object

-Superclass of: E35 Title E42 Identifier

-E42 Identifie

-Scope note: This class comprises signs, either meaningful or not, or arrangements of signs following a specific syntax, that are used or can be used to refer to and identify a specific instance of some class or category within a certain context.
+$\odot$ In First Order Logic: $E37(x) \supset E36(x)$ E39 Actor Subclass of: E77 Persistent Item Superclass of: E21 Person E74 Group Scope note: This class comprises people, either individually or in groups, who have the potential to perform intentional actions of kinds for which someone may be held responsible.
+Examples: London and Continental Railways (E40) the Governor of the Bank of England in 1975 (E21) Sir Ian McKellan (E21) (Gibson, 1986) In First Order Logic: $E39(x) \supset E77(x)$ Properties: P74 has current or former residence (is current or former residence of): E53 Place P75 possesses (is possessed by): E30 Right P76 has contact point (provides access to): E41 Appellation E41 Appellation Subclass of: E90 Symbolic Object Superclass of: E35 Title E42 Identifier This class comprises signs, either meaningful or not, or arrangements of signs following a specific Scope note: syntax, that are used or can be used to refer to and identify a specific instance of some class or category within a certain context.
 Instances of E41 Appellation do not identify things by their meaning, even if they happen to have one, but instead by convention, tradition, or agreement.
 Instances of E41 Appellation are cultural constructs; as such, they have a context, a history, and a use in time and space by some group of users.
 A given instance of E41 Appellation can have alternative forms, i.e., other instances of E41 Appellation that are always regarded as equivalent independent from the thing it denotes.

-Specific subclasses of E41 Appellation should be used when instances of E41 Appellation of a characteristic form are used for particular objects.
-Instances of E49 Time Appellation, for example, which take the form of instances of E50 Date, can be easily recognised.

-Numerically expressed identifiers in continua are instances of E41 Appellation, such as Gregorian dates or spatial coordinates, even though their encoding may be similar to instances of E60 Number.

-Thus, the use of subclasses of E41 is not determined by the characteristics of the object the appellation refers to, e.g., a person or a place, but rather the form of the appellation itself shows it as a special type of appellation, such as an identifier.

-E41 Appellation should not be confused with the act of naming something.
-Cf. E15 Identifier Assignment

-E41 Appellation

-Subclass of:

-Superclass of:

-E35 Title

-E42 Identifier

-This class comprises signs, either meaningful or not, or arrangements of signs following a specific syntax, that are used or can be used to refer to and identify a specific instance of some class or category within a certain context.

-Instances of E41 Appellation do not identify things by their meaning, even if they happen to have one, but instead by convention, tradition, or agreement.
-Instances of E41 Appellation are cultural constructs; as such, they have a context, a history, and a use in time and space by some group of users.
-A given instance of E41 Appellation can have alternative forms, i.e., other instances of E41 Appellation that are always regarded as equivalent independent from the thing it denotes.

 Different languages may use different appellations for the same thing, such as the names of major cities.
 Some appellations may be formulated using a valid noun phrase of a particular language.
 In these cases, the respective instances of E41 Appellation should also be declared as instances of E33 Linguistic Object.
-Then the language group using the appellation can be declared with the property P72 has language: E56 Language.

-Instances of E41 Appellation may be used to identify any instance of E1 CRM Entity and sometimes are characteristic for instances of more specific subclasses E1 CRM Entity, such as for instances of E52 Time-Span (for instance "dates"), E39 Actor, E53 Place or E28 Conceptual Object.
+Then the language using the appellation can be declared with the property P72 has language: E56 Language.
+Instances of E41 Appellation may be used to identify any instance of E1 CRM Entity and sometimes Formatted: Not Highlight are characteristic for instances of more specific subclasses E1 CRM Entity, such as for instances of E52 Time-Span (for instance "dates"), E39 Actor, E53 Place or E28 Conceptual Object.
 Postal addresses and E-mail addresses are characteristic examples of identifiers used by services transporting things between clients.

-Even numerically expressed identifiers in continua are also regarded as instances of E41 Appellation, such as Gregorian dates or spatial coordinates, even though they allow for determining the time or spot or are they identify by a known procedure starting from a reference point and by virtue of that play a double role as instances of E59 Primitive Value.
+Formatted: Not Highlight Even numerically expressed identifiers for extents in space or time are also regarded as instances of E41 Appellation, such as Gregorian dates or spatial coordinates, even though they allow for determining some time or location by a known procedure starting from a reference point and by virtue of that fact play a double role as instances of E59 Primitive Value.
 E41 Appellation should not be confused with the act of naming something.
 Cf. E15 Identifier Assignment